MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/work-order-scheduling/dispatch-work-order.md

 ---
 # required metadata

-title: Schedule exclusively
+title: Dispatch work order
-description: This topic explains how to schedule exlusively in Enterprise Asset Management.
+description: This topic explains how to dispatch a work order in Asset Management.
 author: josaw1
 manager: AnnBe
 ms.date: 06/28/2019